-As a Member of this CU Health Plan administered by Anthem Blue Cross and Blue Shield/HMO Colorado you have certain rights and responsibilities to help make sure that you get the most from your plan and access to the best care possible.
+As a Member of CU Health Plan-Access Network administered by HMO Colorado you have certain rights and responsibilities to help make sure that you get the most from your plan and access to the best care possible.
 That includes certain things about your care, how your personal information is shared and how you work with us and your Doctors.
 It's kind of like a "Bill of Rights."
 And it helps you know what you can expect from your overall health care experience and become a smarter health care consumer.